BranchTaken/Hemlock/doc/tools/hocc.md

 - `-w[arn]`: Warn about unused grammar constructs.
 - `-txt` | `-text`: Write a detailed automaton description in plain text format to `<dstdir>/hocc/<module>.txt`.
-- `-hmh` | `-hocc`: Write a complete grammar specification in `hocc` format to `<dstdir>/hocc/<module>.hmh`, but with all non-terminal types and reduction code omitted.
+- `-hmh` | `-hocc`: Write a complete grammar specification in Hocc format to `<dstdir>/hocc/<module>.hmh`, but with all non-terminal types and reduction code omitted.
 - `-a[lgorithm] <alg>`: Use the specified `<alg>`orithm for generating an automaton.
 Defaults to `aplr`.
-  + `aplr`: Adequacy Preservation LR(1) compact automaton that recognizes valid inputs identically to `lr` automatons.
+  + `aplr`: Adequacy Preservation LR(1) compact automaton that recognizes valid inputs identically to `lr` automata.
 APLR(1) generates an LR(1) automaton and then remerges compatible state subgraphs such that LR(1)-relative adequacy is preserved.
-  + `ielr`: Inadequacy Elimination LR(1) compact automaton [^denny2010] that recognizes valid inputs identically to `lr` automatons.
+  + `ielr`: Inadequacy Elimination LR(1) compact automaton [^denny2010] that recognizes valid inputs identically to `lr` automata.
 IELR(1) analyzes an LALR(1) automaton and then uses resulting metadata to generate an automaton with LR(1)-relative inadequacies eliminated via state splitting.
   + `lr`: Canonical LR(1) automaton [^knuth1965].
-  + `pgm`: Practical General Method LR(1) compact automaton [^pager1977] that recognizes valid inputs identically to `lr` automatons, provided there are no precedence-resolved ambiguities in the grammar specification.
+  + `pgm`: Practical General Method LR(1) compact automaton [^pager1977] that recognizes valid inputs identically to `lr` automata, provided there are no precedence-resolved ambiguities in the grammar specification.
 PGM avoids LR(1)-relative inadequacy via preventative state splitting during automaton creation.
   + `lalr`: LALR(1) automaton [^deremer1969].